 7 Tips to Prevent Downtime

-The importance of getting your downtime as low as possible is almost impossible to overstate.
-Look at the perspective of organizational leadership.
-Incredibly, 9 out of every 10 data center professionals say that management at their company is more focused on downtime than they were 12 months ago, according to the 2017 Uptime Institute Annual Survey.
+We’re starting to sound like a broken record when it comes to downtime, only because it’s so crucial, and most site owners aren’t aware of the true importance.
+9 out of every 10 data center professionals say that management at their company is more focused on downtime than they were 12 months ago, according to the 2017 Uptime Institute Annual Survey.

 What can you do to keep all your systems up and running consistently, ensuring business continuity?
 Before we get into those downtime-prevention strategies, let’s first look at the general issue: statistics on how costly downtime is and common risky ways that sensitive data is shared (an activity that increases when systems are unavailable).